DnG-Crafts/Selfie-Wings/README.md

 # Selfie Wings

-There are 2 ways this projected was achieved. one way is to use a level shifter and control the leds directly from the pi.<br>
+There are 2 ways this project was achieved. one way is to use a level shifter and control the leds directly from the pi.<br>

 <a href=https://github.com/DnG-Crafts/Selfie-Wings/tree/main/Pi-Hat>Pi-Hat</a>